vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 This article assumes that you are already familiar with the [basics of Trello](https://trello.com/guide/trello-101).

-To follow along, you must also have Peakboard's [Trello extension](https://templates.peakboard.com/extensions/Trello/en) installed.
+Also note that the [Trello extension](https://templates.peakboard.com/extensions/Trello/en) is required.

 ## Get an API key and token from Trello